chloekek/adatip/README.md

   <dt>Tip</dt>
   <dd>
     Coins sent directly to a creator.
-    Not a feature of AdaTip per se, but see <em>tip suggestion</em>.
+    Not a feature of Adatip per se, but see <em>tip suggestion</em>.
     Tips do not grant access to exclusive content.
   </dd>